NathanSepul/flutter_ci_appollo/README.md

         run : appollo signout
 ```

-In this exemple we have 4 parameters:
+In this exemple we have 3 parameters:
-- <*personal_runner_label*> is the self-hosted runner label defined when it was created
 - <*email*> is the email to connect to your account on appollo
 - <*password*> is the password to connect to your account on appollo
 - <*application_key*> is the key off your application.